ebruck/radiotray-ng/README.md

 ```
 ```
                  bookmarks: location of bookmarks file
+             compact-menu : enable/disable the use of menu separators
              debug-logging: enable/disable verbose debug logging
       notification-verbose: more status information than normal
              notifications: turns on/off notification messages